arcwhite/ScarletTokenReplacer/README.markdown

 This code was pretty basic, hacked together in a matter of a few hours for a particular client, whose needs were pretty specific (generating RTF files from a template based on user input to a web form, and possibly later extending the template without our input and without having to teach their staff PHP).

-It's not the most elegant way to do this, and the code is pretty primitive.
+It's not the most elegant way to do this, and the code is pretty primitive (regexps are usually a suboptimal tool for a parser, but they were quick and easy to use in this case).
 Caveat emptor.

 # BASIC USAGE